Giuseppe Stampone

 Giuseppe Stampone (b.
-1974, Cluses, France) tackles international social and political issues, blending irony and humour to create provocative artworks.
-He is most recognised for his use of Bic pens, with which he creates intricately detailed drawings.
+1974, France) challenges international social and political issues, blending irony and humour to create provocative artworks.
+His artistic production ranges from multimedia installations and videos to drawings made with Bic pen, a technique common to several of his projects.
 His intricate, scientific analysis allows for the introduction of concealed symbolism in his work.
-The artist is interested in communicative tools and how they can encourage social cohesion.
+Stampone is interested in communicative tools and how they can encourage social cohesion.
 Believing art should be accessible to all, much of his output features audience participation.
 This participation extends the social implications of his installations and shows; Stampone acts as an artist and an activist, enlightening his audiences on the horrors of war, social unrest, and water shortages.
 He calls this ‘Global Education.’
-As part of his efforts, Stampone founded the Solstizio Project, which binds together artists and activists to further promote social agendas.
+As part of his efforts, Stampone founded the Solstizio Project, which binds together artists and activists to promote social agendas.

-Stampone studied at the Academy of Fine Arts, L’Aquila, Italy, between 1997-2001.
+Stampone studied at the Academy of Fine Arts, L’Aquila, Italy, between 1997 to 2001.
 Stampone also works as a lecturer at the Academy of Fine Arts in Urbino, Italy.
 Stampone lives and works in Rome and Brussels.

 Selected Exhibitions